Beefteriyaki/border-radius-previewer/README.md

 # border-radius-previewer
- Live preview of border radius
+ Live preview of border radius of a CSS box.